Simple Bible Study

 Oh, taste and see that YHVH is good; Blessed is the man who trusts in Him!
 (Psalm 34:8)

 What does it mean to trust in Him?

 Okay, grabbing my Strong’s concordance off the shelf, I look up the word “trust.”
-I see that the word trust (trusteth, in KJV) in Psalm 34:8 has the number 2620 next to it.
-Referring to the back of my concordance, to the Hebrew dictionary, I see that the meaning of the word 2620 is “to flee for protection; to confide in.”
+I see that the word trust (trusteth in KJV) in Psalm 34:8 has the number 2620 next to it.
+Referring to the back of my concordance, to the Hebrew dictionary, I see that the meaning of the word 2620 is “to flee for protection; figuratively, to confide in.”

-So to trust in Him means to run to God for protection and to confide in Him.
+So to trust in Him means to flee or run to God for protection and to confide in Him.
 Ahhh… so trusting doesn’t mean that I’ll never have moments of panic or dismay.
 Rather, as soon as the frightened feelings hit (my palms are sweating, I feel like crying), I run to God for protection.
 I hide in my bedroom and pour out my heart to Him.

 Doing Further Study

 Hmmm… Seems like I can remember the Psalmist using almost those exact words.
 I open my concordance and look up the word “pour.”
 I see that David uses the word “pour” several times, but here are two especially helpful instances:

 “Trust in Him at all times, you people;